 One Diaper Change

-Often society sees diaper change as a necessary chore that must be accomplished many times a day, but not necessarily valuable and important.
-Magda Gerber want us to look at diaper change as more than a chore – as quality time with our baby.
+Often, society sees diaper changes as necessary chores that must be accomplished many times a day, but not necessarily as valuable and important.
+Magda Gerber wants us to look at diaper changes as more than just chores—as quality time with our baby.

 “This is time when you work for cooperation.
 If you think in terms of quality, you use the time for learning to do a task together when you expect the child to cooperate.
 It should become something you both enjoy doing together.
 Your availability is there, ….
 During this time you also have expectations.
 This is the beginning of introducing and reinforcing discipline.”